Choose Joy: STICK TOGETHER

 Focusing on Management – Getting the Right Actions.

-The Sanctuary Choir is scheduled to rehearse and record on Thursday, April 30th and Thursday, May 21st at 6:00 p.m.*
+The Sanctuary Choir is scheduled to rehearse on Thursday, June 4th and Thursday, June 18th at 6:00 p.m.*

-The Male Chorus is scheduled to rehearse and record on Thursday, May 7th and Thursday, May 28th at 6:00 p.m.*
+The Male Chorus is scheduled to rehearse Thursday, June 11th and Thursday, June 25th at 6:00 p.m.*

 • Men’s Fellowship leads prayer on Monday, Wednesday, and Friday.